Tulsa County Elected Officials

 Town of Skiatook

-Skiatook is a town in Osage and Tulsa counties in the U.S. state of Oklahoma.
-Located in the northeastern part of the state, it is a suburb of Tulsa.
-The population was 7,397 in the 2010 census, compared to 5,396 at the 2000 census. (from wikipedia.org)
+Skiatook is a city in Osage and Tulsa counties in the U.S. state of Oklahoma located in the northeastern part of the state, approximately 20 miles north and west of Tulsa.
+The population was 8,450 at the 2020 census, an increase of 14.24 percent over the figure of 7,397 recorded in 2010. (from wikipedia.org)

 Contact the Town of Skiatook at 110 N Broadway, PO Box 399, Skiatook, OK 74070